Tammy-Butcher/test1-rev/docs/Configure Media Features/rev-ai/vbrick-model-context-protocol-mcp-server.md

 The Vbrick MCP server has a **Video Search Tool** that calls our Video Search API and returns the top 10 results.
 Results are based on relevance and upload date.

-For example, “Search for some videos on language”, might yield:
+For example, “Search for some videos on language” might yield:

 <Image align="center" border={false} src="https://files.readme.io/acb1a612961a26245a2e4235fc6be2ba2c89cdde4c28432d6376b01b2bf5b090-searchResults.png" />